carloswimmer/controle-mensal/README.md

 # Controle Mensal

-Have some control about your fixed expenses and earns.
+Have some control over your fixed expenses and earns.

 ## How to access it?